The two-vina experiment

 Second lowering

-The next step is again a lowering by one shruti with a different procedure.
+The next step is another lowering by one shruti using a different procedure.

 Again due to the decrease of a Śruti in another [Vīņā], Gāndhāra and Nişāda will merge with Dhaivata and Ṛşbha respectively, when there is an interval of two Śrutis between them.